-- 517 The CCN Task Force expects that implementation of a student-facing CCN system, when done 518 well, will achieve the following outcomes: - For students that attend multiple CCCs, lower division general education and major preparation requirements will be easily identified within the CCCs as comparable in order to eliminate students unnecessarily retaking a course when taking courses across multiple community colleges.
-522 - The CCN Task Force intends for articulation to be improved for transfer into four-year public and independent universities as well.
-Current law would benefit those students that transfer within, or move around within, the CCCs, but participation by the CSU and UC and independent colleges and universities and the updating of current articulation
+The CCN Task Force expects that implementation of a student-facing CCN system, when done well, will achieve the following outcomes:

-- practices are needed for CCN to benefit students transferring to and from those institutions. - This process and statewide collaboration will:
+- For students that attend multiple California community colleges, lower division general education and major preparation requirements will be easily identified within the California Community Colleges as comparable in order to eliminate students unnecessarily retaking a course when taking courses across multiple community colleges. - The CCN Task Force intends for articulation to be improved for transfer into four-year public and independent universities as well.
+Current law would benefit those students that transfer within, or move around within, the California Community Colleges, but participation by the faculty at the CSU, UC and independent colleges and universities can lead to the updating of current articulation practices in order for CCN to benefit students transferring to and from those institutions.